13 Etiquette Rules All Good Neighbors Need to Follow

 Give your neighbors the benefit of the doubt

 Do the teens next door have crazy hair and tattoos?
 Does the neighbor across the way practice a “weird” religion?
 Does the guy next door drive a big white van?
 Instead of assuming your neighbors are hoodlums, terrorists, or serial killers, give them the benefit of the doubt, Gottsman says.
 This doesn’t mean ignoring when people do bad things or putting yourself in unsafe situations, it simply means seeing people as people first and looking for other possible explanations for their behavior besides negative ones.
 You don’t have to be their best friend but you should treat them with respect and kindness, no matter what, Tsai says.
-Not to mention they may know a lot more about you than you realize.

 Maintain your fences